bilgedemirkaya/WTMBerlin/week3/README.md

 with sync functions, until it loads, program will block user to access functionality which is not useful.

-Javascript especially node js is non-blocking.So when you make a readFile function asynchronous for example, you are telling, just read the file and let us know when it is done.
-Therefor as a third parameter, we need to pass a callback function.
+Javascript especially node js is non-blocking.So when you make a readFile function asynchronous for example, you are telling, just read the file and let us know when it is done. *Node.js doesnt have the necessary rights to readh the file, it just tells OS to read the file.* Therefor as a third parameter, we need to pass a callback function.
 It is 'calling us back' when it is done.
 In node.js there is a standard way of parsing errors, to be able to catch the error, you need to pass it as a first parameter in the callback function.
 **Every callback function in node.js by definition, requires error as a first parameter which has a default value of NULL.**

 ## readFile function asynchronously